 Year 10 is a transition year which provides a foundation for senior studies.
-All students study a core of English, Mathematics, Science (one semester), History (one semester) and Certificate II in Skills for Work and Vocational Pathways (one semester).
-In addition, students select 5 semesters of elective studies.
+All students study a core of English, Mathematics, Science (one semester) and History (one semester).
+In addition, students select 6 semesters of elective studies.
 Some subjects are offered as a single semester of study others for two semesters.
 Certificate subjects can be continued into Years 11 and 12 as required.
-Read through the subject descriptions in this book to ensure good choices that suit your needs and interests are selected.
+Read through the subject descriptions in this book to ensure you select subjects that suit your needs and interests.